 Volume and Capacity: The measurement of the total space occupied by a solid is the volume of a three-dimensional figure.
 Any object that has length, breadth, and thickness is a three-dimensional figure.
 The difference between the total amount of space left inside the hollow body and the space occupied by the body is the volume of a hollow 3-dimensional figure.
 Now let’s talk about capacity.
 As we know that there are many hollow objects that we come across in our daily life.
 Capacity (with reference to volume) may be defined as the maximum amount of matter that an object can hold.

-Some of the units for measuring volume are cm3, m3, litre, milliliter etc.
+Some of the units for measuring volume are cm3, m3, litre, millilitre etc.

-Let us take the example of a cuboid, it is a solid bounded by six rectangles and thus has six rectangular faces.
+Let us take the example of a 3d shape called cuboid, it is a solid bounded by six rectangles and thus has six rectangular faces.
 The dimensions of the cuboid are as follows: length l, breadth b and height h.

 The hollow objects are filled with air or liquid which take the shape of the container.
 The total volume of air and water that is accumulated inside a container is the capacity of that container.
 We can still distinguish between volume and capacity even after many similarities.
-Incapacity, more concentration is on how much solid, liquid or gas can fit into the container and it also implies the bearing power of that container.
-We can measure capacity in cm3, m3, liters, milliliters, pounds and gallons etc.
+When dealing with capacity, more concentration is on how much solid, liquid or gas can fit into the container and it also implies the bearing power of that container.
+We can measure capacity in cm3, m3, litres, millilitres, pounds, gallons etc.

 Both volume and capacity are considered somewhat similar but there are some differences between them that make them different.